 If you are looking for an easy starter DIY project, Coffee Cup Candles are for you.
 Let me start this by saying that I’m one of those people who would rather buy something than make it myself.
 I frequent Pier One more than Michaels.
 I’ve not done many DIY projects, so I’m starting off easy with Coffee Cup Candles as well.

 I’m a lover of coffee and therefore a collector of coffee mugs.
-I also have a slight obsession with candles; so to me this was a perfect first-time DIY project.
+I also have a slight obsession with candles; so to me, this was a perfect first-time DIY project.
 And let’s be honest, we can pretty much all agree that mugs and candles make great gifts, so why not combine them?
 If you’re looking to give a cute gift or you’re like me and just want an easy DIY project, then definitely give this one a try!
-If you are short on time though, take a look at the teacup candles in our Etsy shop – we’ve got a lovely selection of teacups ready to be filled with premium soy wax and fragrance oil as orders are placed.
+If you are short on time though, take a look at some of my favorite candles from Anthropologie - You are sure to find something there you'll love!

 2. While your flakes are melting, get your mug ready!
 Place the candle wick in the center of the mug and keep it standing and centered using whatever wooden utensils (i.e. pencils, chopsticks) you have on hand.
 This is when the scotch tape comes in handy.
 You can tape the sticks together or to the mug to help it stay in place.

 3. Once the wax flakes are completely melted, remove the smaller pot/bowl from the water and stir fragrance into the melted wax.
 I used about half a bottle of lavender fragrance oil.
 It smelled strong but once your candle is finished the scent will be much lighter.

 4. Immediately pour the wax into your mug, being careful to keep the wick centered.
 Don’t move your mug around once you have poured the wax!